 Combine “A-ha” and “Yee-haw”

-Equine Gestalt Coach Devon Combs of Beyond the Arena (beyondthearena.com) runs empowering retreats all over the western U.S. Her annual Unbridled Arizona event at Tucson’s White Stallion Ranch is tops for riders looking to pair powerful internal work with excitement in the saddle.
+Our first equine wellness retreat is Equine Gestalt Coach Devon Combs of Beyond the Arena (beyondthearena.com), which runs empowering retreats all over the western U.S. Her annual Unbridled Arizona event at Tucson’s White Stallion Ranch is perfect for riders looking to pair powerful internal work with excitement in the saddle.

 All of Combs’ retreats incorporate group and one-on-one coaching sessions in the round pen and tailored activities such as journaling or creating vision boards.
 She draws on her love for horses, life coach training, and excellent intuition to guide her clients through processing emotional difficulties and setting new personal and professional goals.